How They Voted

 Voterama in Congress

-Here's how area members of Congress voted on major issues last week.
+Here's how area senators voted on major issues last week.
+The House was not in session.